justinjereza/FEA-MP/README.rst

 The following section is based on a `guide for compiling a Parallel version of Code_Aster <https://sites.google.com/site/codeastersalomemeca/home/code_asterno-heiretuka/parallel-code_aster-12-4-english>`_.
 It is assumed that all of the following programs will be built from source with the exception of packages listed under `Prerequisites`_.

+When running Code_Aster, use OpenMP to set the number of physical cores and Open MPI for the number of nodes.

 The following variables should be set::

     PREFIX="${HOME}/aster"                  # Use whatever directory you want